techatspree/android-archetypes/README.md

 You can also set one optional property :
 * The URL of your GCM server, with '-DgcmReceiverUrl=http://my-gcm-server'.
 By default it uses the local test server provided by the gcmutils-maven-plugin.

-Generated files includes the assets/gcmutils.properties configuration file, containing GCM specific config values.
+Generated files includes the assets/gcmutils.properties configuration file, containing GCM specific values.
-Once generated, the library is ready to be built:
+Once generated, the library is ready to be built with:

     cd my-android-application
     mvn clean install

-Before starting the test server, add the API Key.
-This can be added in the user settings file, .m2/settings.xml, by system property (-DapiKey=) or in the pom.xml (not recommended).
+Before starting the test server add the API Key configuration.
+This can be added in the user settings file, .m2/settings.xml, by system property '-DapiKey=' or in the pom.xml (not recommended).
 When the key is added, you can start the GCM test server:

     mvn gcmutils:run-server